 Manuscripts are judged on the interest/importance of the topic, the intellectual and scientific strength, the clarity of the presentation, and relevance to AJMC readers.
 The paper’s strength is compared with others under review and the number of accepted/previously published papers in the category.
 Original research and review articles should describe how their findings add to the existing literature.

 Manuscripts may be considered for expedited review / early publication if they are of very high quality, have findings likely to affect practice immediately, and if rapid publication would minimize adverse patient care consequences.
 Early publication is decided at the discretion of the co-editors-in-chief.

 Most authors can expect a first decision on their manuscript in approximately 2 months.
 At any time in the process, authors can log on to our web-based tracking system to check the status of their manuscript submission.
 However, we communicate editorial decisions on acceptance or rejection only to the corresponding author.

 Almost all papers accepted require some editorial or statistical revision before publication.
 An edited version of the manuscript in Word will be sent to the corresponding author approximately 4 to 6 months before the issue date.
 Additionally, 2 sets of PDF page proofs (a first proof and a final proof) will be sent to the corresponding author for review before publication.
 Authors can expect to receive the final page proofs approximately 1 week before the scheduled issue date.
-All proofs must be returned to the editorial office within 48 hours, and final proofs must be returned within 48 hours.
+Manuscript edits and first proofs must be returned to the editorial office within 48 hours, and final proofs must be returned within 48 hours.